Easy to Follow DIY Steps to Fill the Annoying Gap Between Cabinets And Floor in your kitchen, bathroom, or laundry room with caulk.

 I like to get rid of that small gap between cabinets and floors because it tends to attract crumbs and spills that are impossible to clean.

 Filling any small gap under cabinets in the kitchen, bath, and laundry means you don’t have to worry about dirt and sticky liquids collecting there.
-My boys even managed to slide a puzzle piece across the room and under our cabinets once.

 OK, let’s get this DIY to fill that small gap between cabinets and floor in your kitchen, laundry, or bathroom started!